Aram-Milan/ProteinLocalizationAI/README.md

 This repository contains the group project about Introduction to Artificial Intelligence, focusing on classifying protein cellular localization using machine learning models.

 ## Project Overview
 This project aims to classify the cellular localization sites of proteins using the yeast dataset from the UCI Machine Learning Repository.
-The dataset after pre-processing consists of 1,300 data points, 8 continuous features, and 4 distinct classes (CYT, NUC, MIT, ME3).
+The dataset after cleaning some classes consists of 1,300 data points, 8 continuous features, and 4 distinct classes (CYT, NUC, MIT, ME3).

 ## Models Used
 - **Support Vector Machines (SVM)**: Tuned using GridSearchCV and RandomizedSearchCV.